 Education: MA International Energy Politics and Economics (SciencesPo Paris), BA International Affairs (University of St. Gallen)

-The ambitions of climate and energy policies and regulations are impacting market designs and power prices across the EU.
-With these developments in mind, I concentrate on analysing the implications of the integration of higher shares of distributed energy resources and how to deal with the increased need for flexibility in power markets.
-My day-to-day activities at THEMA include working with dynamic network tariffs and keeping track of new technologies and business models that emerge through new opportunities facilitated by e.g. smart grids and sector coupling.
+Climate and energy policy ambitions and regulatory changes are significantly affecting market design and power prices across the EU.
+Given these changes, I am mainly focused on analysing the implications of integrating higher shares of distributed energy resources into the power system and how to deal with the increased need for flexibility in power markets.
+My day-to-day activities at THEMA include working with dynamic network tariffs and keeping track of new technologies and business models that emerge as a result of the new opportunities created by, for example, smart grids and sector coupling.
 I also closely follow the drivers affecting European power prices for our power market forecasts.

 Earlier experience: Internships with the International Energy Agency, BayWa r.e. and the Austrian Embassy in Washington D.C.